slugbyte/safeutils/README.md

   --version                 print version
-  -r --revert trash_file    (linux-only) revert a file from trash back to where it came from -R --revert-fzf           (linux-only) use fzf to revert a trash file -f --fetch trash_file     (linux-only) fetch a file from the trash to the current dir -F --fetch-fzf            (linux-only) use fzf to feth a trash_file --viu                     add support for viu block image display in fzf preview -s --silent               dont print trash paths
+  -r --revert trash_file    (linux-only) revert a file from trash back to where it came from -R --revert-fzf           (linux-only) use fzf to revert a trash file -F --fetch-fzf            (linux-only) use fzf to fetch a trash_file to the current dir
+     --viu                  add support for viu block image display in fzf preview -s --silent               dont print trash paths
   -h --help                 display help
 ```